Expert committees and panels

 Expert panels

-They are made up of at least three members with experience in education quality assessment who represent the academic and/or professional sector.
-At a minimum, one of them should be from the specific discipline of the programme evaluated.
+They are composed of at least three members with experience in higher education quality assessment who represent the academic and/or professional sectors.
+At least one of them is from the specific field of knowledge of the program/center being evaluated.

-The agreements of the different panels of experts are reached on the basis of consensus to ensure that decisions are collegiate.
-In order to facilitate the dissemination of good practices in the assessment for the award of each label, the procedure offers the possibility of incorporating external, national or international observers on the visiting panels.
+The agreements of the different expert panels are reached by consensus, so the decision is collective.
+To facilitate the dissemination of good practices in the evaluation for obtaining the label, the procedure offers the possibility of incorporating national or international external observers into the visiting panel.